Ty Girlz

-Ty Girlz were girl dolls manufactured by Ty Inc. Similar to the Ty Beanie Babies, the Ty Girlz are on a limited release pattern with dolls being introduced and older ones retired at various times.
-Ty Girlz are plush toys that are connected to an online virtual world at TyGirlz.com.
+Ty Girlz were dolls manufactured by Ty Inc. Similar to the Ty Beanie Babies, the Ty Girlz were on a limited release pattern, with dolls being introduced and older ones retired at various times.
+They were plush toys that connected to an online virtual world at TyGirlz.com.
 Introduced to the global market on April 13, 2007, Ty Girlz was one of only a few virtual worlds geared to girls.
 The line was discontinued in 2013 and the virtual world shut down on June 7 of that same year.

 Advertising

 When the Ty Girlz were debuted at toy fairs, Ty had posters and cut-outs of the Girlz to promote them.
 Ty even had a billboard in Atlanta, Georgia, showing Sizzlin' Sue saying "Who's that Girl?".
 That phrase soon became a popular tag for the line.
 In September 2007, the Ty Girlz got a MySpace and YouTube page.

 In the Spring 2008 Ty retailer catalog, retailers were able to purchase clothing made exclusively for Ty Girlz.